Mergers & Acquisitions

 - The companies used in the large-cap index now include Cresco (CL: CSE), Curaleaf (CURA: CSE), Green Thumb (GTII: CSE), TerrAscend (TSND: TSX), Trulieve (TRUL: CSE), and Verano (VRNO: CSE).
 The small company index now includes Ascend (AAWH: OTCQX), AYR (AYR.A: CSE), Cannabist (CBST: Cboe), Front (FFNT: CSE), Jushi (JUSHF: OTCQX), and Schwazze (SHWX: OTC)

-- The gap declined by 4bp to -2.280 on 3/28/25, the lowest reading since we began tracking this series.
-Following the DEA announcement, the gap reached a recent peak of 3.55 on April 30.
-At -2.280, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
+- The gap decreased by 0.12 to -2.574 on 4/18/25, the lowest reading since we began tracking this series.
+Following the DEA announcement, the gap reached a recent peak of 3.55 on April 30, 2024.
+At -2.574, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
 This may not be the case for individual combinations, however, as there are broad valuation metric spreads between the companies in each tier.
 For example, TerrAscend, GTI, and Curaleaf all trade well above the Tier 1 average, while Ascend trades well below the Tier 2 average.